What is MyDoom?

 More attentive readers can also check for specific signs attributed to MyDoom:

-Install antivirus software.
+- Install antivirus software.
 While Windows machines have a native antivirus installed, you can also get third-party software to enhance your security.
 We also recommend using out own Threat Protection feature.
-It will help you to identify malware-ridden files, will stop you from landing on malicious websites, and will block trackers and intrusive ads on the spot.
+It scans downloads for potential malware, stops you from landing on malicious websites, and blocks trackers and intrusive ads on the spot.